Monday, April 27, 2020

 To make Acid Adjusted Pineapple Juice:

-To every 100g pineapple juice add 4.5g citric acid and 0.7g malic acid.
+To every 100g of pineapple juice, add 4.5g citric acid and 0.7g malic acid.
 Stir vigorously to dissolve the powder.
 Shake the solution lightly before each use.

 To make Honey Syrup: